Ligne Roset

-Ligne Roset is a French modern furniture company that has over 200 stores and more than 1,000 retail distributors worldwide.
+Ligne Roset ([liɲ ʁozɛ]; stylized as ligne roset) is a French modern furniture company that has over 200 stores and more than 1,000 retail distributors worldwide.
 The company was founded by Antoine Roset in 1860 in Montagnieu, France as a small business manufacturing bentwood walking sticks.
 In 1936, the company started manufacturing upholstered furniture and presently they design and manufacture household furniture, lighting, accessories, and textiles from a team of 50 European designers.